MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 ## Deploy this scenario

-Deploy this reference architecture using the [Azure Quickstart Template][quickstart].
+Deploy this reference architecture using this [Azure sample][azuresample].

 * Azure AD / Azure AD B2C and Azure DNS aren't deployed by this sample.
 * Custom domain names and TLS/SSL certificates aren't created and configured.
 Default frontend DNS names are used instead.